apiaryio/apiaryio.github.com/_posts/2018-02-12-Reusable-features-in-React-Redux.md

 It is always good to break features into smaller sub-features with encapsulated logic to reduce the complexity.
 Try to think of it as applying The Single Responsibility Principle.
-One feature does only one thing and it’s entire logic is isolated in it’s directory.
+Each feature only does one thing, and it is isolated in its own directory.
 As you applications grows and you add more and more features, it really pays of to structure your code using these rules.
 Somebody that will come to work on a project after you will really thank you ;]

 The standard feature has unfortunately one disadvantage.
-It is statically mounted on specific place in a state.
+It is statically mounted at a specific place in a state.
 Imagine a situation when you want to display two Todo Lists on the same page.
 If you do that, it will work and the Todo Lists will display.
 The problem arises when you try to interact with them.
 Changing state in one, for example marking an item as done, or re-ordering the items, will cause the items in the second list to be updated.